-As of December 31, 2022 and 2021, net receivables of \$2.63 billion and \$2.76 billion, respectively, are included in accrued interest and fees receivable, representing amounts billed or currently billable related to revenue from contracts with customers.
+As of December 31, 2023 and 2022, net receivables of \$2.72 billion and \$2.63 billion, respectively, are included in accrued interest and fees receivable, representing amounts billed or currently billable related to revenue from contracts with customers.
 As performance obligations are satisfied, we have an unconditional right to payment and billing is generally performed monthly or quarterly; therefore, we do not have significant contract assets.

-We had \$138 million and \$130 million of deferred revenue as of December 31, 2022 and 2021, respectively.
+We had \$133 million and \$138 million of deferred revenue as of December 31, 2023 and 2022, respectively.
 Deferred revenue is a contract liability which represents payments received and accounts receivable recorded in advance of providing services and is included in accrued expenses and other liabilities in the consolidated statement of condition.
-In 2022, we recognized revenue of \$109 million relating to deferred revenue as of December 31, 2021.
+In the year ended December 31, 2023, we recognized revenue of \$122 million relating to deferred revenue of \$138 million as of December 31, 2022.

 Transaction price allocated to the remaining performance obligations represents future, non-cancelable contracted revenue that has not yet been recognized, inclusive of deferred revenue that has been invoiced and non-cancelable amounts that will be invoiced and recognized as revenue in future periods.
-As of December 31, 2022, total remaining non-cancelable performance obligations for services and products not yet delivered, primarily comprised of software license sales and SaaS, were approximately \$1.4 billion.
+As of December 31, 2023, total remaining non-cancelable performance obligations for services and products not yet delivered, primarily consisting of software license sales and SaaS, were approximately \$1.52 billion.
 We expect to recognize approximately half of this amount in revenue over the next three years, with the remainder to be recognized thereafter.